 As the hot engine oil passes thru’ the capillary tubes of oil cooler, it loses its heat to the air passing thru’ the fins of the oil cooler.
 The flow of air is achieved due to the forward motion of the vehicle.
 As the oil loses heat, it becomes cooler and also retains its viscosity.

-The oil cooled engine helps to improve engine performance.
+This engine helps to improve engine performance.
 It has longer service intervals and reduced wear and tear of engine components.
 It is typically used in entry-level performance bikes such as sports bikes, cruisers, adventure tourers.
-The oil cooled engine tends to have lower lube oil consumption due to the effective cooling of oil outside the engine.
+This engine tends to have lower lube oil consumption due to the effective cooling of oil outside the engine.

 The heat dissipation depends upon the following factors:

-- Surface area of the oil cooler in contact with the air.
+- The surface area of the oil cooler in contact with the air.

 - Heat conductivity of the metal of oil cooler.

-The oil cooler is usually fitted outside the engine and in the front of the vehicle so as to enable better flow of air.
-Fins are also provided on the oil cooler which increase the effective surface area of the metal coming in contact with air.
-More the surface area in contact with cool air, more is the heat dissipated.
-Similarly, higher rate of air-flow dissipates more heat.
+The oil cooler is usually fitted outside the engine and in the front of the vehicle so as to enable the better flow of air.
+Fins are also provided on the oil cooler which increases the effective surface area of the metal coming in contact with air.
+More the surface area in contact with cool air, it dissipated more heat.
+Similarly, higher rate of air-flow also dissipates more heat.